// About //

 As facilitators of cultural projects and initiators of new research, we provide a forum for encounters, debates and interchanges, connecting academic research, contemporary theatre-making and communities of thinkers, makers and spectators.

 Working as an outreach platform, we develop local, national and international collaborations and networks that are responsive to social and cultural changes within and outside contemporary theatre practices.

 // Team //

-Kate is an arts marketing professional and project manager with nearly ten years’ experience in the arts and commercial sectors both in the UK and continental Europe.
+Kate is an arts marketing professional and project manager with more than ten years’ experience in the arts and commercial sectors both in the UK and continental Europe.

 Holding a research degree (MRes) in Cultural Diplomacy from the University of South Wales (UK) and a BA(Hons.) in Philosophy, Communication and PR (Babes-Bolyai University, Romania), she specialises in audience development, events organisation, advertising, social media management, market research & strategy development.

 Kate had worked with various cultural organisations and international arts festivals as a cultural promoter and organiser as well as audience development manager.
 She has been involved in organising the 17th Festival of Theatres of Europe (2008), an international theatre festival created by UTE (Union des Théâtres de l’Europe et de la Méditerranée) and hosted by the Hungarian Theatre of Cluj.
 She also worked with UK-based multi-arts festivals such as In Between Time International Festival (IBT Festival, Bristol, UK), the Bristol Shakespeare Festival and Stokes Croft Street Festival.

 Recently, she’s been involved in the development of our online presence and in the promotion of our latest international projects including Redefining Theatre Communities (2015-2017); taking care of all the publicity of our Theatre and Migration: Creative Encounters event in 2017 and all marketing activities for our most recent project Migrations: Harbour Europe (2019).